"We saw the need for a trash can & dumpster cleaning solution and did not stop until we found it."

 Mike and I both believe bacteria-free trash bins make our communities cleaner.
 We saw the need and did not stop our planning until we found a solution that allowed cleaning and sanitation options for the multitude of our market possiblities.
 This belief cannot be understated while we remain in the middle of a seamingly everlasting Covid-19 pandemic where sanitation of the many things we all touch is so important.
 We believe something as simple as a trash can and dumpster cleaning service can reduce or eliminate the spread of this terrible virus and ultimately make life easier for our potential customers.
 And, simply put, we believe our trash cans and dumpsters finally deserve to smell better!

 Our Company.
-Dumpster Bath, LLC is a local Clarksville, TN based veteran owned and operated professional service company that offers eco-friendly residential and commercial power washing services with a niche twist: we clean and sanitize trashcans and dumpsters to eliminate harmful bacteria, combat bad odors, eliminate maggots, parasitic breeding grounds, and wild animals, mitigate employee slip, trip and falls, and boost curb appeal.
+Dumpster Bath, LLC is a local Clarksville, TN based veteran owned and operated professional service company that offers eco-friendly residential and commercial power washing services in Clarksville, TN; Dickson, TN, and the Nashville, TN and surrounding areas.
+We do it with a niche twist: we clean and sanitize trashcans and dumpsters to eliminate harmful bacteria, combat bad odors, eliminate maggots, parasitic breeding grounds, and wild animals, mitigate employee slip, trip and falls, and boost curb appeal.
 Our team of ex-solid waste and PWNA certified pressure washing industry professionals are committed to a healthy and clean environment and have designed our service offerings to tend to a multitude of often-unattended residential, commercial and industrial cleaning situations.

 ~ Steve Slater, Co-Owner, Dumpster Bath, LLC